Macmod/flashingestor/README.md

 * The `--remote-*` arguments can be used to specify a separate set of credentials for remote collection.
 If you don't specify these credentials, FlashIngestor will try to use the same credentials for the user provided in the standard ingestion arguments (`--user`, `--password`, etc).

-A local admin can also be used for remote collection by specifying `--user Administrator@.`, for example, but the effectiveness of this approach will depend on whether the account is the built-in administrator or not, and on the values of the `FilterAdministratorToken` / `LocalAccountTokenFilterPolicy` registry keys.
+A local admin can also be used for remote collection by specifying `--remote-user Administrator@.`, for example, but the effectiveness of this approach will depend on whether the account is the built-in administrator or not, and on the values of the `FilterAdministratorToken` / `LocalAccountTokenFilterPolicy` registry keys.
 For more detail on this behavior, refer to [Pass-the-Hash Is Dead: Long Live LocalAccountTokenFilterPolicy](https://specterops.io/blog/2017/03/16/pass-the-hash-is-dead-long-live-localaccounttokenfilterpolicy/)

 ## Customization